Open-Markets-Initiative/low-latency-reference/videos/README.md

 [Low Latency DevOps](https://www.youtube.com/watch?v=z5AAA3_iBTU) by Adam Lenders.
 Talk about low-latency neteworking, linux and jitter.

 [Designing Low Latency Systems](https://www.youtube.com/watch?v=8uAW5FQtcvE) by David Gross.
 How to translate our knowledge about the CPU and hardware into C++?
 How to use multiple CPU cores, handle concurrency issues and cost, and stay fast?

+[Next-Gen C++ Optimization](https://www.youtube.com/watch?v=wGSSUSeaLgA) by Fedor Pikus.
+Unlocking Modern CPU Power - Next-Gen C++ Optimization Techniques.

+[Lmax Disruptor](https://www.youtube.com/watch?v=DCdGlxBbKU4) by Trisha Gee & Mike Barker.
+Using the Disruptor as an example, this talk explains some of the more detailed and less understood areas of concurrency, such as memory barriers and cache coherency.

+[Fastware](https://www.youtube.com/watch?v=AxnotgLql0k) by Andrei Alexandrescu.
+Teaching how to write fast code, in the context of modern hardware.

 ## Code Style Videos